SmartArduino/DOITdoc/source/Robotics/01_AccessoryForTank.rst

 Driving wheels for the caterpillar TC-09
 ^^^^^^^^^^

-Metal Driving Wheel
+Metal Driving Wheel TW-09
 ^^^^^^^^^^^

-The parameters can be seen as the follows.
+The parameters can be seen as the follows:

 * Name: metal driving wheel
 * Color: silver and golden yellow
 * Material: aluminum alloy